 - A 1-2 sentence comment about the piece (If submitting two-dimensional computer-generated work - using Photoshop, Illustrator, etc - please include explanation of how you created the image and the software used.)

-options for submitting your portfolio
+submitting your portfolio

 - Please note this very important formatting requirement.
 Your portfolio must be submitted as a single, multi-page PDF file with pages in the horizontal (landscape) orientation.